Risk and Compliance Management

 Composition of the Risk & Compliance Committee

 The most recent case involves the formation of the COVID-19 Action Headquarters.
-The director in charge of the Risk & Compliance Committee is in charge of the headquarters, which makes decisions and gives instruction on measures to ensure employee safety and related matters.
+The responsible officer in charge of the Risk & Compliance Committee is in charge of the headquarters, which makes decisions and gives instruction on measures to ensure employee safety and related matters.

 *Examples of emergencies: